bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

    where :math:`b, \sigma` are constants.

+\TODO{Write about how this is a generalized Wiener process}

 The intuition behind Theorem 3 follows directly from the central limit theorem.
 For a given interval :math:`[s, t]`, the value of :math:`X(t) - X(s)` is the sum of infinitesimally small independent, identically distributed partitions